hissain/dsp-spectrogram/README.md

-# Spectrogram Generation using CMSIS DSP
+# Spectrogram/ PSD Generation using CMSIS DSP

 This project aims to implement spectrogram generation using CMSIS DSP in C/C++.
 It provides both C code for generating spectrograms utilizing CMSIS DSP library APIs (i.e. FFT, Fast Fourier Transform and so on) and Python code for plotting the spectrograms.